 There are a few things to remember:

-- Make sure they have the right key blank.
+First. make sure they have the right key blank.
 Many makes and models exist when it comes to vehicles.
 So, there are many different blanks.
 To ensure you have the correct blank, have the VIN number or the exact year, make, and model of your vehicle.

-- Remember that even if the locksmith or hardware store has the correct key blank and can make a replacement, you will still have to have the key coded.
+In addition, remember that even if the locksmith or hardware store has the correct key blank and can make a replacement, you will still have to have the key coded.
 Codes are needed for most models made after 1998.
 This is important.
 Otherwise, the vehicle will not start.

-- Regardless of where you have the replacement key made, be gentle with the key when using it in the ignition or door cylinder for the first time.
+Furthermore, regardless of where you have the replacement key made, be gentle with the key when using it in the ignition or door cylinder for the first time.
 Remember, the new key may not be the perfect match like your old key.

-- We highly recommend getting a spare key while you are getting a replacement key.
+Finally, we highly recommend getting a spare key while you are getting a replacement key.
 This is especially relevant if your car key needs to be coded.
 If you get an additional key, ask for a discount.

-Q: Can you start a car with a broken key?
+Can you start a car with a broken key?

 Likewise, if the chip in the transponder key that the chip is damaged, the vehicle will not start.